PART TWO: INVESTING

 DOING TODAY FOR TOMORROW

 When is the best time to plant a tree?
 Twenty years ago.
 When is the second-best time to plant a tree?
 TODAY!!!!
-It takes time to grow a tree with which you can use to shade you, feeds, or even shelter you.
-The same is with a retirement plan.
+It takes time to grow a tree with which you can use to shade you, feed, or even shelter you.
+The same is true with a retirement plan.
 You can’t wait until you are 63 to start planning for retirement.
 It needs to start today.
 There are a lot of vehicles that can take you to retirement: There are a lot that won’t help a lot.

 • The kinds of investments that won’t help much for retirement